 Anyone — from family friends to volunteers in school activities — can take advantage of the information that children share with them.

 That's why it's a good idea to keep the most vulnerable piece of personal information — your child's Social Security number — as private as possible.

 The IRS is the only entity that truly needs to know your child's Social Security number.
 When forms from school or doctor's offices request your child's SSN, you can usually leave it blank.
 If you absolutely must share, ask how the number will be secured and who will have access to it.

 Alternatively, you can offer the last four digits (instead of the full number), although these digits are still valuable to cybercriminals.

-Be restrictive when it comes to disclosing your child’s personal information on online accounts, apps and services.
+Be vigilant when it comes to disclosing your child's personal information on online accounts, apps, and services.

 For simple activities like raffles or contests, only disclose limited information such as your email address.
 In most cases, you can use your own name instead of your child's name.

-These ideas also apply to social media.
+These ideas also extend to social media.
 Consider restricting your children from having social media accounts or messaging apps in their own names until they reach a certain age.
-Studies have also shown that too much social media exposure can have harmful effects on your children's self esteem.
+Studies have also shown that too much social media exposure can have harmful effects on your children's self-esteem.

 Few parents realize that social media is the perfect way for identity thieves to find family members' personal information.